nomasters/killcord/README.md

 [3]: https://goreportcard.com/badge/github.com/nomasters/killcord
 [4]: https://goreportcard.com/report/github.com/nomasters/killcord

 **WARNING** This software is in early _alpha_.
 Please do not rely on this with your life.
-Though great care has been taken to ensure that this code is well structured and a straight-forward as possible, it has not undergone proper peer-review and could have both minor and major bugs that undermine the integrity of the system.
+Though great care has been taken to ensure that this code is as well structured and straight-forward as possible, it has not undergone proper peer-review and could have both minor and major bugs that undermine the integrity of the system.

 ## Summary